Beauty and the Beast (1991 film): Music

 Ashman and Menken wrote the Beauty song score during the pre-production process in Fishkill, the opening operetta-styled "Belle" being their first composition for the film.
 Other songs included "Be Our Guest", sung to Belle by the objects when she becomes the first visitor to eat at the castle in a decade and not to be locked in the dungeon, "Gaston", a solo for the swaggering villain and his bumbling sidekick, "Human Again", a song describing Belle and Beast's growing love from the objects' perspective, the love ballad "Beauty and the Beast (Tale as Old as Time)" and the climactic "The Mob Song".
 As story and song development came to a close, full production began in Burbank while voice and song recording began in New York City.
 The Beauty songs were mostly recorded live with the orchestra and the voice cast performing simultaneously rather than overdubbed separately, to give the songs a cast album-like "energy" the filmmakers and songwriters desired.

 During the course of production, many changes were made to the structure of the film, necessitating the replacement and re-purposing of songs.
 After screening a mostly animated version of the "Be Our Guest" sequence, story artist Bruce Woodside suggested that the objects should be singing the song to Belle rather than her father.
 Wise and Trousdale agreed, and the sequence and song were retooled to replace Maurice with Belle.
 The film's title song went through a noted bit of uncertainty during production.
-Originally conceived as a rock-oriented song, it was changed to a slow, romantic ballad.
+Originally conceived as a rock-oriented song, it was changed to the version seen in the film.
 Howard Ashman and Alan Menken asked Angela Lansbury to perform the song, but she did not think her voice was suited for the melody.

 When she voiced her doubts, Menken and Ashman asked her for at least one take and told her to perform the song as she saw fit.
 Lansbury reportedly reduced everyone in the studio to tears with her rendition, nailing the song in the one take asked of her.
 This version went on to win the Oscar for Best Original Song.
 "Human Again" was dropped from the film before animation began, as its lyrics caused story problems about the timeline over which the story takes place.
 This required Ashman and Menken to write a new song in its place.
 "Something There", in which Belle and Beast sing (via voiceover) of their growing fondness for each other, was composed late in production and inserted into the script in place of "Human Again".